skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up GCP Private Service Connect.md

 GCP Private Service Connect can be enabled with Terraform using the SkySQL Terraform provider.

-For general instructions on using the SkySQL Terraform Provider, see "[Terraform Launch Walkthrough](https://mariadb.com/docs/skysql-dbaas/nr-quickstart/terraform-launch-walkthrough/)".
+For general instructions on using the SkySQL Terraform Provider, see "[Terraform Launch Walkthrough](../Quickstart/Launch%20DB%20using%20the%20Terraform%20Provider.md) .

-For an example Terraform configuration that enables GCP Private Service Connect, see "[https://github.com/mariadb-corporation/terraform-provider-skysql/tree/main/examples/private-service-connect](https://github.com/mariadb-corporation/terraform-provider-skysql/tree/main/examples/private-service-connect)".
+For an example Terraform configuration that enables GCP Private Service Connect, see Resources section [here](../Quickstart/Launch%20DB%20using%20the%20Terraform%20Provider.md) .

 ### **Enable GCP Private Service Connect on Service Launch**

 To enable GCP Private Service Connect when launching a new service via the SkySQL Terraform provider:

-1. Initiate service launch using the procedure at "[Terraform Launch Walkthrough](https://mariadb.com/docs/skysql-dbaas/nr-quickstart/terraform-launch-walkthrough/)".
+1. Initiate service launch using the procedure at "[Terraform Launch Walkthrough](../Quickstart/Launch%20DB%20using%20the%20Terraform%20Provider.md).
 2. When you are configuring the `skysql_service` resource, add the `endpoint_mechanism` and `endpoint_allowed_accounts` attributes:

     For example, the attributes can be placed after `ssl_enabled`: